-The ATP Qatar Open (Qatar ExxonMobil Open) is a hard court ATP 250 tennis tournament that takes place annually in Doha, Qatar.
+The ATP Qatar ExxonMobil Open is a hard-court ATP 250 tennis tournament that takes place annually in Doha, Qatar.

 The tournament is held at the Khalifa International Tennis and Squash Complex with past champions of the tournament including Novak Djokovic, Rafael Nadal, Roger Federer, and Stefan Edberg.